 A Command of trained and ready units led by professional Soldiers, the 200th MP Command provides the full range of Military Police support to Large-Scale Ground Operations whenever and wherever required.

 "COMMANDING THE BEST"

 The 200th Military Police Command is one of only two Military Police Commands in the Army.
-As the senior law enforcement unit of the Army Reserve, the 200th MPC has oversight of four brigades, 22 battalions, and 53 companies dispersed across the continental U.S.
+As the senior military police command of the U.S. Army Reserve, the 200th MP Command has oversight of four brigades, 22 battalions, and 53 companies dispersed across the continental U.S.

 The subordinate elements of the 200th MP Command are primarily MP units, but also include some chaplain detachments.
 It is the largest military police organization across the DoD and is the primary provider of detention operations forces for the joint force.
 The 200th MP Command is responsible for leading, training, commanding and deploying nearly 14,000 Soldiers and providing mission command for more than 97 percent of the Army Reserve’s MP assets.
 In times of crisis, the 200th MP Command is designated as the theater provost marshal and commander of detention operations.
 Soldiers of the 200th MP Command conduct route security, customs operations, detainee operations, internment and resettlement operations, criminal investigations, provide protective services to the joint force and military law enforcement.

 Constituted March 6, 2006, from the former 220th MP Brigade as Headquarters and Headquarters Company, it was then re-designated as a command, April 16, 2008, at Fort Meade, Maryland.